Special Events near Our B&B in the Brandywine Valley

-Throughout the year the wineries offer various activiities.
+Throughout the year the wineries offer various activities.
 Many offer lovely settings for picnicking, live music, grape stomping competitions, hayrides through the vineyards, and BBQs.
-Check each winery's web site to see what they offering.
-Purchase a Passport from Hamanassett Bed and Breakfast.
+Check each winery’s web site to see what they are offering.
+Purchase a Passport from Hamanassett Bed & Breakfast.
 Passports allow for tastings at all 8 member wineries.

 Sip & Stay Getaway!

-Come stay anytime at Hamanassett Bed and Breakfast!
-We offer wine trail passports for $20.00 each which allows you wine tastings at six wineries.
-The passport is good through the end of the year and you receive a souvenir wine class to take home.
-Times may change so we suggest you check with each winery for their hours of operation.
+Come stay anytime at Hamanassett Bed & Breakfast!
+We offer wine trail passports for $20.00 each, which allows you wine tastings at six wineries.
+The passport is good through the end of the year, and you will receive a souvenir wine class to take home.
+Times may change, so we suggest you check with each winery for their hours of operation.